Tame fields, Graded Rings and Finite Complete Sequences of Key Polynomials: Abstract

 \section{Abstract}

-In this paper, we link the concept of tame field to the study of graded rings and complete sequences of key polynomials.
-We review some definitions and results on the theory of key polynomials and Mac Lane-Vaquié chains which enable us to prove that a valued field $(K,v)$ is tame if and only if the Frobenius endomorphism on the associated graded ring is surjective and every simple algebraic extension of $K$ admits a finite complete sequence of key polynomials.
-We present a criterion for $(K,v)$ to be henselian and defectless in terms of finite complete sequences of key polynomials.
-We also make some considerations on purely inertial and purely ramified extensions and their relations to properties of the associated graded ring and the module of Kähler differentials.
+In this paper, we present a criterion for $(K,v)$ to be henselian and defectless in terms of finite complete sequences of key polynomials.
+For this, we use the theory of Mac Lane-Vaquié chains and abstract key polynomials.
+We then prove that a valued field $(K,v)$ is tame if and only if $vK$ is $p$-divisible, $Kv$ is perfect and every simple algebraic extension of $K$ admits a finite complete sequence of key polynomials.
+The properties $vK$ $p$-divisible and $Kv$ perfect are described by the Frobenius endomorphism on the associated graded ring.
+We also make considerations on simply defectless and algebraically maximal valued fields and purely inertial and purely ramified extensions.

 \keywords{Key polynomials, graded algebras, Mac Lane-Vaqui\'e key polynomials, abstract key polynomials} \subjclass[2010]{Primary 13A18}